Ye Quan

-Ye Quan (Korean: 콴예; Chinese:全晔 ;born October 15, 2001) is a Canadian-South Korean ice dancer who represents South Korea.
-With his skating partner, Hannah Lim, he is the 2023 CS Autumn Classic bronze medalist and a two-time South Korean national champion (2024, 2025).
+Ye Quan (born October 15, 2001) is a Canadian ice dancer who has represented South Korea since 2021.
+With his former skating partner, Hannah Lim, he is a four-time ISU Challenger Series medalist and a three-time South Korean national champion (2024, 2025, 2026).
+Lim/Quan represented South Korea at the 2026 Winter Olympics.

-At the junior level, Lim/Quan are the 2023 World Junior silver medalists, the 2022–23 Junior Grand Prix Final silver medalists, three-time ISU Junior Grand Prix medalists, and two-time South Korean Junior champions.
+At the junior level, Lim/Quan are the 2023 World Junior silver medalists, the 2022–23 Junior Grand Prix Final silver medalists, three-time ISU Junior Grand Prix medalists, and two-time South Korean Junior champions (2022-23).

 Lim and Quan are the first South Korean ice dancers to win an ISU Grand Prix medal at either the senior or junior level.

 Personal life

-Quan was born on October 15, 2001, in Reykjavík, Iceland.
+Quan was born on October 15, 2001, in Reykjavík, Iceland, and lived in the town of Bolungarvík, where his mother worked, for his first two years.
 He moved to China at the age of two and moved again to Montreal, Canada at the age of three.
 Both of his parents now live in Canada.
-Additionally, Quan is able to speak English, French, Chinese, and Korean.
+Quan is able to speak English, French, Chinese, and Korean.

-In December 2023, the Korea Skating Union and Korean Sport & Olympic Committee made the case to the Ministry of Justice that Quan was in the process of trying to achieve South Korean naturalization for the chance to compete with Hannah Lim at the 2026 Winter Olympics in Milano-Cortina, saying that Quan was not only diligently learning the Korean language but also the country's culture.
-In response, the Ministry of Justice stated that they planned to hold a meeting in the future to further review Quan's case.
 He received South Korean citizenship on December 6, 2024.

 Career

 Early years

 Quan began learning how to skate at around age five, first training in singles and later switching to ice dance.

 Quan first partnered with Maïka Abgrall-Chouinard and competed at the pre-novice level for two years.
-He teamed up with Rosalie Groulx in 2017 and competed at the novice level, placing 14th at the 2018 Canadian Championships and 11th at the 2019 Canadian Championships.
+He teamed up with Rosalie Groulx in 2017 and competed at the novice level, placing fourteenth at the 2018 Canadian Championships and eleventh at the 2019 Canadian Championships.

+Partnership with Hannah Lim

+Formation of partnership

 In the summer of 2019, Quan partnered with Hannah Lim.
 They were admitted to the Ice Academy of Montreal, a prestigious training school headed by Canadian coaches Marie-France Dubreuil and Patrice Lauzon and Frenchman Romain Haguenauer.
 The team competed domestically in Canada for two seasons, before opting to switch to represent South Korea internationally.
 Lim called the move "a 'thank you' gift" to her parents for their support of her skating career, while Quan said "I was happy to represent South Korea with her."